googleapis/google-cloud-ruby/google-cloud-logging/README.md

-The `google-cloud-logging` library provides framework integration for popular Rack-based frameworks, such as Ruby on Rails and Sinatra, which sets the default Rack logger to an instance of Stackdriver Logging logger.
+The `google-cloud-logging` library provides framework integration for popular Rack-based frameworks, such as Ruby on Rails and Sinatra, which sets the default Rack logger to an instance of the Stackdriver Logging logger.

 ### With Ruby on Rails

-You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:
+You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly requiring it during the application startup:

 ```ruby
 # In config/application.rb